PaulTiffany/paleae/PHILOSOPHY.md

 "Paleae" refers to the chaff that surrounds grain—the protective husks that must be separated to reveal the valuable core.

-Your repository contains signal and noise, essential files and build artifacts, documentation and debris.
-Paleae helps you separate the grain from the chaff, creating clean snapshots that highlight what matters for AI analysis.
+A codebase is the same.
+It contains signal (source code, key configurations) and noise (build artifacts, logs, binaries).
+For a Large Language Model, this noise is detrimental.
+It consumes precious context window space, introduces irrelevant information, and degrades the quality of analysis.

+Paleae is the winnowing fan for your code.
+It helps you separate the grain from the chaff, creating clean, dense, signal-rich snapshots that are perfectly optimized for AI consumption.
 Like traditional winnowing, this process requires judgment.
 That's why Paleae gives you precise [filtering control](paleae.wiki/Configuration.md) over what gets included and what gets filtered out.

 ## Long-term Thinking